curityio/kubernetes-logaggregation-elasticsearch/README.md

 ## Prerequisites

-Clone the [Kubernetes Quick Start GitHub repository](https://github.com/curityio/kubernetes-quick-start) and deploy the base system, following the [Tutorial Documentation](https://curity.io/resources/learn/kubernetes-demo-installation/).\
+First follow the [Tutorial Documentation](https://curity.io/resources/learn/kubernetes-demo-installation/) to deploy the base system.\
+This uses the [Kubernetes Quick Start](https://github.com/curityio/kubernetes-quick-start) repository, which requires some updates.

 ## Configuration Updates